jblattgerste/TrainAR/Documentation/manual/ActionNodes.md

 ### TrainAR Action (Multi)

-In other cases when creating your training you might run into situations, where multiple actions have to happen, but it doesn't necessarily have to be in in a strict order (e.g. combining multiple TrainAR Objects like vegetables with a soup bowl).
+In other cases when creating your training you might run into situations, where multiple actions have to happen, but it doesn't necessarily have to be in a strict order (e.g. combining multiple TrainAR Objects like vegetables with a soup bowl).
 These cases can be modeled with the **TrainAR: Action (Multi)** node.

 ![](../resources/ActionMulti_2.png)